Kevin Keathley: South East Texas Mavericks (ABA)

 During the 2009–2010 season Keathley would serve as associate head coach for the South East Texas Mavericks located in Beaumont, Texas.
 Kevin Keathley would win the 2010 American Basketball Association Championship.
 South East Texas would lead the ABA in scoring and finish with a 28–4 record.
 Keathley was named Associate Coach of the Year in 2010.

 Bakersfield Jam (NBA D-League)

-In 2011 Kevin Keathley briefly served as assistant coach for the Bakersfield Jam of the NBA Development League.
-Keathley would resign to accept the head coaching position with the Sauk Valley Predators of the Premier Basketball League (PBL).
+In 2011 Kevin Keathley would serve as assistant coach for the Bakersfield Jam of the NBA Development League.
+Keathley would leave to accept the head coaching position with the Sauk Valley Predators of the Premier Basketball League (PBL).

 Sauk Valley Predators (PBL)

 Kevin Keathley served as head coach of the Sauk Valley Predators.
 During the 2011–2012 season, Keathley guided the Predators to the semi-finals of the Premier Basketball League (PBL) playoffs in 2012.
 The Predators finished the year leading the PBL in team scoring and a 3rd-place finish overall.
 In 2012, Keathley was selected to serve as coach of the NBA Development Leagues National Try-Out Camp.